 - No materials or work may be purchased or performed until the Grantee signs a contract with the Delaware Forest Service.
-The contract will be provided after the grant is awarded. - If the grant is approved, the Grantee will be required to sign a contract between the Delaware Forest Service and the Grantee which indicates mutual agreement to specific tree work. - Any alterations or changes after the contract is signed must first be approved by the Delaware Forest Service. - Projects and close out documents not completed by the applicant and received by the Delaware Forest Service before November 3, 2023, will result in loss of grant award and reallocation of funds.
+The contract will be provided after the grant is awarded. - If the grant is approved, the Grantee will be required to sign a contract between the Delaware Forest Service and the Grantee which indicates mutual agreement to specific tree work. - Any alterations or changes after the contract is signed must first be approved by the Delaware Forest Service. - Projects and close out documents not completed by the applicant and received by the Delaware Forest Service before November 29, 2024, will result in loss of grant award and reallocation of funds.
 No exceptions.
 This is a firm deadline. - This is a reimbursement grant.
-Reimbursement will occur after project completion, the Grantee provides proof of paid invoices, matching funds, and a successful audit by the Delaware Forest Service. - No payments can be made during the month of July due to Delaware State fiscal year close-outs.
-Please consider this when submitting invoices and match; payments may be delayed if submitted around the month of June. - Please note: A professional shall conduct all inventories for the tree management grant and match must be cash only. - Communities may be reimbursed UP TO the awarded amount.
+Reimbursement will occur after project completion, the Grantee provides proof of paid invoices, matching funds, and a successful audit by the Delaware Forest Service. - Please note: A professional shall conduct all inventories for the tree management grant and match must be cash only. - Communities may be reimbursed UP TO the awarded amount.
 (Awarded amount will be stated on the contract.
 Supporting invoice documents provided at the end of the project will determine total reimbursement amount.
 Final project cost may differ from proposed project cost.)